criticalstack/quake-kube/README.md

   captureLimit: 8
 ```

-## Add new maps
+### Add custom maps

 The content server hosts a small upload app to allow uploading `pk3` or `zip` files containing maps.
-The server must be restarted after maps have been added to be available.
-Currently, this happens after the map rotates to one of the previously loaded maps, however, in the future the server will respond to changes to the ConfigMap automatically.
+The content server in the [example.yaml](example.yaml) shares a volume with the game server, effectively "side-loading" the map content, however, in the future the game server will introspect into the maps and make sure that it can fulfill the users map configuration before starting.

 ## Credits